ai4er-cdt/gtc-exposure/change_detection/deep_change_detection/README.md

 ### Deep change detection

-This directory contains code for the deep learning approach to change detection on Sentinel-2 data.
-The notebook cd_dl_notebook contains the code used to train and test the U-Net model.
+This directory contains code for the deep learning approach to change detection on Sentinel-2 data. cd_dl_notebook contains the code used to train and test the U-Net model.

+Additional loss function are provided in losses.py.

+Example images (included results of the change detection algorithm) can be found in example_images.